lost-pixel/lost-pixel/README.md

-# lost-pixel-action
+# GitHub Action for Lost Pixel integration

-GitHub Action for Lost Pixel integration
+Run visual regression test on your Storybook stories and conveniently compare and approve visual differences using a UI.

 ## Setup